base-org/web/apps/base-docs/tutorials/docs/3_farcaster-frames-nft-minting.md

           }
       });
   } else {
-      // Find out of the address still owns the NFT, and if so, what the token ID is
+      // Find out if the address still owns the NFT, and if so, what the token ID is

   }
 }